ereynier/Oval3-Owners/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 `GetOwners.ts` use the `ownerOf` function from the smart contract to retrieves the owners of each OVAL3 NFTs and stores them in the database.
+The first thing it does is to clear the database.
+Then it fills it with the owners of the NFTs.
+It will take about 4 hours to fill the database.

 `ListenOwners.ts` listens to the blockchain for the `Transfer` event of the smart contract and updates the database accordingly.